sliang11/Hybrid-Bag-Of-Patterns/README.md

-This repository holds the source code and raw experimental results of DASFAA 2020 paper 34.
-This repository is for reviewing purposes only.
-All identity information has been hidden.
+This repository holds the source code and raw experimental results of Hybrid-Bag-Of-Patterns (HBOP), an BOP-based time series classification method with linear time complexity and enhanced accuracy.
+It is presented in the following paper.

+    Shen Liang, Yanchun Zhang, Jiangang Ma: Enhancing Linear Time Complexity Time Series Classification with Hybrid Bag-Of-Patterns.
+To appear in DASFAA 2020.

 # How to use the code